RingoKam/GitCapsule/README.md

 1. Clone (if repo doesnt exist)
 2. Stash your local changes (if repo exist)
 3. Checkout the commit you specified in the app.
+4. A report will be generated at the end.